beloglazov/openstack-centos-kvm-glusterfs/doc/openstack-centos-kvm-glusterfs-guide.rst

 One of the differences in the network configuration of the other compute hosts (``compute2``, ``compute3``, and ``compute4``) from the gateway is that eth0 should be kept disabled, as it is unused.
-The eth1 interface should be enabled by turning on the "Connect Automatically" option.
+The eth1 interface should be enabled by turning on the “Connect Automatically” option.
 The IP address and netmask for eth1 should be set to 192.168.0.\ *X*/24, where *X* is replaced by the compute host number.
 The gateway for the compute hosts should be set to 192.168.0.1, which the IP address of the